ShahMinulAmin/multigraph-rest-api/README.md

   * Detailed description of a REST API can be found clicking on the row of that API.
 Here is a sample screenshot:

   ![](../assets/images/swagger-rest-doc.png)

+### Using the REST API
+The REST APIs can be tested using popular REST client like Postman.
+Since Swagger is included in the project, the REST APIs can be tested from Swagger UI also.
+Another quick way to test the REST APIs is to use curl command.
+Some sample curl requests have been given in the following examples.
+Response body is also provided in most cases.
+  * City controller:
+    1. GET request to get list of all cities
+    `$ curl -X GET --header 'Accept: application/json' 'http://localhost:8090/api/v1/cities'`

+    2. GET request to get one city by id
+    `$ curl -X GET --header 'Accept: application/json' 'http://localhost:8090/api/v1/cities/1'`

+    * Response body:
+     ```
+     {
+       "id": 1,
+       "name": "Vasastan",
+       "latitude": 59.3442327,
+       "longitude": 18.0456211
+     }
+     ```
+     3. PUT request to update a city
+     `$ curl -X PUT --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{  "name": "Gopalganj", "latitude": 23.0488146, "longitude": 89.8879304 }' 'http://localhost:8090/api/v1/cities/13'`

+     * Response body:
+      ```
+      {
+        "id": 13,
+        "name": "Gopalganj",
+        "latitude": 23.0488146,
+        "longitude": 89.8879304
+      }
+      ```
+      4. POST request to create a city
+      `$ curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{ "name": "khulna",  "latitude": 22.845641, "longitude": 89.5403279 }' 'http://localhost:8090/api/v1/cities'`

+     * Response body:
+      ```
+        {
+         "id": 15,
+         "name": "khulna",
+         "latitude": 22.845641,
+         "longitude": 89.5403279
+       }
+      ```